sondreb/Downloadr/DEVELOPMENT.md

 This will rund the app in the browser.

+## Service:

+The service requires some configuration settings (app settings).
+These are normally configured as environment variables on Microsoft Azure.
+For local development, make a copy of the config.example and name it config.json within the srvc folder.

+Remember, the config.json is excluded from the repo to make sure no secrets or passwords is exposed publicly in the git repo.

 ## Notes:

 To add a new JavaScript component, run the following node command: